-Canadian Class Actions.
-In 2017, we experienced a cybersecurity incident following a criminal attack on our systems that involved the theft of personal information of consumers.
+Canadian Class Actions In 2017, we experienced a cybersecurity incident following a criminal attack on our systems that involved the theft of personal information of consumers.
 Five putative Canadian class actions, four of which are on behalf of a national class of approximately 19,000 Canadian consumers, are pending against us in Ontario, British Columbia and Alberta.
 Each of the proposed Canadian class actions asserts a number of common law and statutory claims seeking monetary damages and other related relief in connection with the 2017 cybersecurity incident.
 In addition to seeking class certification on behalf of Canadian consumers whose personal information was allegedly impacted by the 2017 cybersecurity incident, in some cases, plaintiffs also seek class certification on behalf of a larger group of Canadian consumers who had contracts for subscription products with Equifax around the time of the incident or earlier and were not impacted by the incident.

 On December 13, 2019, the court in Ontario granted certification of a nationwide class that includes all impacted Canadians as well as Canadians who had subscription products with Equifax between March 7, 2017 and July 30, 2017 who were not impacted by the incident.
 We appealed one of the claims on which a class was certified and on June 9, 2021, our appeal was granted by the Ontario Divisional Court.
-The plaintiff filed a notice of further appeal with the Ontario Court of Appeal, and on November 25, 2022, the Ontario Court of Appeal dismissed the plaintiff's appeal and on July 13, 2023, the Supreme Court of Canada dismissed the appeal.
+The plaintiff filed a notice of further appeal with the Ontario Court of Appeal, and on November 25, 2022, the Ontario Court of Appeal dismissed the plaintiff's appeal and upheld the Divisional Court's ruling in our favor.
+On January 24, 2023, the plaintiff appealed this decision to the Supreme Court of Canada, and on July 13, 2023, the Supreme Court of Canada dismissed the appeal.
 All remaining purported class actions are at preliminary stages or stayed.

-FCA Investigation.
+ECA Investigation.
 The U.K.'s Financial Conduct Authority ("FCA") opened an enforcement investigation against our U.K. subsidiary, Equifax Limited, in October 2017 in connection with the 2017 cybersecurity incident.
 The investigation by the FCA has involved a number of information requirements and interviews.
 We have responded to the information requirements and continue to cooperate with the investigation.
 We have been advised by the FCA that it intends to send us a notice with the FCA's findings and proposed penalty, which we anticipate will result in the initiation of settlement discussions.
 At this time, we are unable to predict the outcome of this FCA investigation, including whether the investigation will result in any settlement, action or proceeding against us.